 - The pump delivery capacity is dependent on the pump drive speed.
-Select a pump speed (between 400 and 550 rpm.) that always allows for an adequate flow rate to the sprayer boom and the agitator.
-When selecting, always take into account that more spray liquid needs to be conveyed at higher operational speeds and higher spray rates. - The agitator normally remains switched on from the filling stage until the end of spraying operations.
-The instructions of the agent manufacturer, however, have priority. - The spray liquid tank is empty when the spray pressure abruptly falls considerably. - Residues in the spray liquid tank can be applied correctly up to a pressure drop of 25%. - If the spray pressure drops off while conditions remain otherwise unaltered, the suction or pressure filter are probably blocked.
+Select the pump speed (between 400 and 550 rpm.) so that there is always an adequate flow rate to the sprayer boom and for the agitator.
+When making this choice, always take account of the fact that more spray liquid needs to be conveyed at higher operational speeds and higher spray rates. - The agitator normally remains switched on from filling to the end of spraying operation.
+On this account, the instructions of the agent manufacturer are decisive. - If there is a sudden significant drop-off in spray pressure, the spray liquid tank is empty. - Residues in the spray liquid tank can be applied correctly up to a pressure drop of 25%. - If the spray pressure drops off while conditions remain otherwise unaltered, the suction or pressure filter are blocked.

-10.3.1 Applying the spray liquid
+10.7.1 Applying the spray liquid

-- Properly couple the field sprayer to the tractor! - Before starting to spray, check the following machine data on the control terminal: - o the values for the permitted spray pressure range of the spraying nozzles installed in the sprayer boom - o the value "impulses per 100 m" - Take the appropriate measures if, during spraying operations, a fault message appears on the display. - Check the displayed spraying pressure during spraying operations.
+- Properly couple the field sprayer to the tractor. - Before starting spraying, check the following machine data on the operating terminal - the values for the permitted spray pressure range of the spraying nozzles installed in the sprayer boom. - o the value "Pulses per 100m". - Take the appropriate action if a fault message appears on the display during spraying. - Check the indicated spray pressure during spraying operation.

-Make sure that the spray pressure displayed does not, under any circumstances, deviate by more than \pm 25 % from the target spray pressure given in the spray table by changing, for example, the spray rate using the plus / minus buttons.
-Larger deviations than this from the target spray pressure make it impossible to achieve the best possible results from your crop protection measure and lead to pollution of the environment.
+Ensure that the indicated spray pressure does not deviate under any circumstances by more than $\pm$ 25 % from the target spray pressure given in the spray table, e.g. by changing the spray rate using the plus/minus buttons.
+Larger deviations than this from the target spray pressure make it impossible to achieve the best possible results from your crop protection measure and cause pollution of the environment.